Aswini51/HALF_ADDER_SUBTRACTOR/README.md

 ![Screenshot 2024-11-07 141212](https://github.com/user-attachments/assets/032b8d94-4a69-4173-a5c2-1a5b096dda2b)

 # RESULT:

-Studing and verifing a half adder and half subtractor circuit nad verify its truth table in Quartus using Verilog programming.
+Half adder and subtractor circuit is studied and its truth table is verified in Quartus using Verilog programming.